Why does the interchange need to be improved?

 Caltrans completed a Project Study Report (PSR) in 2013 for widening SR 65 from north of Galleria Boulevard in the City of Roseville to Lincoln Boulevard in the City of Lincoln.
 PCTPA is currently working on the PA&ED phase of this project.
 More information is available here.

 I-80 Auxiliary Lanes

-PCTPA is beginning the PA&ED phase to construct auxiliary lanes (a lane connecting an interchange on-ramp to the next interchange off-ramp) on westbound I-80 from Douglas Boulevard to Riverside Avenue, and on eastbound I-80 from SR 65 to Rocklin Road.
+PCTPA completed the enviornemtnal phase for this project in 2016, which will construct a 5th lane on westbound I-80 from Douglas Boulevard to Riverside Avenue and an auxiliary lanes (a lane connecting an interchange on-ramp to the next interchange off-ramp) on eastbound I-80 from SR 65 to Rocklin Road. .
 More information is available here.